Chapter 1 - Starting programming with Python#

 from numpy import cos

-You just imported two functions, one defining a variable pi and one function that calculates the cosine of a value.
-Run: cos(pi).
-Now clear the console and run again cos(pi).
-Clearing the console also deletes all imported functions!
+You just imported two object – one is the constant pi and the other is a function that calculates the cosine of a value.
+Run: cos(pi)

 Python packages#

-The advantage of Python is that it is free and open-source, where any user can write codes and functions and share them online for anyone to use.
-This doesn’t limit to individual users, but also applies to big software development teams.
+The advantage of Python is that it is free and open-source, where any user can write code and functions and share them online for anyone to use.
+This isn’t limited to individual users, but also applies to big software development teams.
 If such a team has developed a large set of functions, they typically store them in a library or package.
-One such important package is numpy, which provides numerous mathematical functions and is widely applied in scientific calculations.
+One such important package is NumPy, which provides numerous mathematical functions and is widely applied in scientific calculations.

-• Instead of importing separate functions (e.g. numpy.cos), you can also import the entire package.
-Add to your Editor and run:
+), you can also import the entire package.
+Add to your Editor and run:import numpy as np

 Note